Six essential courses.

 Learners complete quizzes, assignments and a final open book exam with each course, except the micro course.

-If you get stuck, feel confused or want to raise a question, email your instructor to arrange for a chat.
+If you get stuck, feel confused or want to discuss something, email your instructor.
+The email address will be provided with your course plan.